chubecca21/microsoft-movie-analysis/README.md

 * **Invest in a high-end production budget of at least 50 million USD to maximise profitability.** While low-budget movies have the potential to yield significant ROI, profits will remain low.
 High-end films not only yield a high ROI but also a signficant global profit.
 * **Produce an Animated film within the Adventure, Fantasy, and/or Family genre.** The median global profit of an Animation film is over $200MM with a median ROI of 200%.
 Adventure, Fantasy and Family genres have also shown to yield high ROI and global profits.
-* **Release the film during July.** July sees the highest median ROI and greatest median global profits.
+* **Release the film during the summer months in the Northern hemisphere.** July sees the highest median ROI and greatest median global profits.
 This month corresponds with summer holidays in the Northern hemisphere and it is likely more people, particularly families, are watching movies during this break.
+Novemeber and Feburary also saw a high median ROI, so may be suitable for movies related to Valentine's Day or Christmas.

 ## Limitations and Next Steps
 ***